Blogger (service): Redesign

 In 2010, Blogger introduced new templates and redesigned its website.
 The new post editor was criticized for being less reliable than its predecessor.

-In March 2017, Blogger released new designs like Soho, Contempo, Emporio, Notable, and call them as Theme, not templates.
+In March 2017, Blogger released new designs like Soho, Contempo, Emporio, Notable, and changed the terminology to refer to them as themes rather than templates.

 In 2020, Google Blogger slowly introduced an improved web experience for Blogger.
 They moved everyone to the new interface starting in late June, many Blogger creators see the new interface become their default.
 Blogger is now responsive on the web, making it easier to use on mobile devices in addition to having a new look.

 Available languages

 As of late 2016, Blogger is available in these 60 languages: Afrikaans, Amharic, Arabic, Basque, Bengali, Bulgarian, Catalan, Chinese (Hong Kong), Chinese (Simplified), Chinese (Traditional), Croatian, Czech, Danish, Dutch, English (United Kingdom), English (United States), Estonian, Filipino, Finnish, French, Galician, German, Greek, Gujarati, Hebrew, Hindi, Hungarian, Icelandic, Indonesian, Italian, Japanese, Kannada, Korean, Latvian, Lithuanian, Malay, Malayalam, Marathi, Norwegian, Persian, Polish, Portuguese (Brazil), Portuguese (Portugal), Romanian, Russian, Serbian, Slovak, Slovenian, Spanish (Latin America), Spanish (Spain), Swahili, Swedish, Tamil, Telugu, Thai, Turkish, Ukrainian, Urdu, Vietnamese, and Zulu.